 Crowded around a deep, green volcanic lake, Nainital is Kumaon’s largest town and favourite hill resort.
 It occupies a steep forested valley around the namesake lake Naini and was founded by homesick Brits reminded of the Cumbrian Lake District.

-Plenty of hotels are set in the forested hills around the lake, there’s a busy bazaar, and a spider’s web of walking tracks covers the forested hillsides to viewpoints overlooking the distant Himalayan peaks.
-For travellers, it’s an easy place to kick back and relax, eat well, go horse riding or paddling on the lake.
+Plenty of hotels are set on the hillside around the lake.
+There’s a busy bazaar, and a spider’s web of walking tracks covers the forested slopes to viewpoints overlooking distant Himalayan peaks.
+For travellers it’s an easy place to kick back and relax, eat well, and ride horses or paddle on the lake.
 In peak seasons – roughly May to mid-July and October – Nainital is packed to the gills with holidaying families and honeymooners, and hotel prices skyrocket.